MaartenGr/BERTopic/docs/faq.md

 multi-lingual versions available.

 **🤗 transformers**
 BERTopic allows you to use any 🤗 transformers model.
 These models are typically embeddings created on a word/sentence level but can easily be pooled using Flair (see Guides/Embeddings).
 If you have a specific language for which you want to generate embeddings, you can choose the model [here](https://huggingface.co/models).

 ## **How do I reduce topic outliers?**
-There are three ways in reducing outliers.
+There are several ways we can reduce outliers.

 First, the amount of datapoint classified as outliers is handled by the `min_samples` parameters in HDBSCAN.
 This value is automatically set to the same value of `min_cluster_size`.
-However, you can set it indepedently if you want to reduce the number of generated outliers.
+However, you can set it independently if you want to reduce the number of generated outliers.
 Lowering this value will result in less noise being generated.

 ```python